 Anyone who has read either the Fourth Amendment or Google’s policy even once should know better than to grant such a vague warrant, yet Judge Gary Larson signed it.
 Then the detective with sixteen years of experience that includes five years on the Minnesota Financial Crimes Task Force, David Lindman, served the unconstitutional warrant to Google.
 It remains to be seen whether Google will reject the warrant as well.

 As unlikely as it is that Google will be required to blatantly disregard the Fourth Amendment and their own policy based on that very statute, the real danger here is that an actual American judge issued this warrant.
 This utter disregard for the rights of Edina citizens is a clear violation of Judge Larson’s oath of office.
 Like so many other public servants, Judge Larson swore to support the U.S. Constitution.
-So long as the people of Minnesota have Judge Larson as their statewide senior judge, their liberty is at stake.We value your comments!
-Please weigh in on our comment section below.
+So long as the people of Minnesota have Judge Larson as their statewide senior judge, their liberty is at stake.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com